Senior Partner & Style Advisor at J. Hilburn

 We’re starting to see an uptick in custom-made clothes and personalized shopping services, as well as an increasing awareness for sustainable fashion.
 You may find it helpful to speak to a personal stylist about your WFH wardrobe wants and needs.

-Craig Judson, Managing Shareholder with Bold, Polisner, Maddow, Nelson & Judson, APC, discusses estate planning in today’s pandemic era.
+Managing Shareholder, Bold, Polisner, Maddow, Nelson & Judson, APC

 As people grow older, we all share the same fears: